Menu

 You know you're here when:

 Everything feels urgent.
 Priorities change weekly, sometimes daily.
-Nobody can explain what the team is working on this quarter without pulling up Jira and squinting.
-Bugs in production are discovered by customers, not by monitoring.
-Deployments are events that require courage.
-The retro produces the same three observations it produced last month.
-People are busy, visibly stressed, and weirdly unclear on whether any of it matters.
+If someone asked your engineers what the team is focused on this quarter, you'd get a different answer from each person.
+Bugs in production are discovered by customers, not by monitoring (assuming monitoring exists).
+Deployments are nerve-wracking.
+The retro produces the same observations it produced last month.
+Everyone is busy, visibly stressed, and unclear on whether any of it matters.

 "We'll try to fit it in" is the unofficial motto of every Fragile team I've ever met.